Bate90/Bate90/README.md

 - 👋 Hi, I’m @Bate Ayuk Emmanuel
 - 👀 I’m interested in ...
 Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in ...
 Cameroon
 - 💞️ I’m looking to collaborate on ...
-IBM
+IBM, Alphabet, Amazon
 - 📫 How to reach me ...
 Linkedin.

 <!---